balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   sudo balena config inject config.json -d balena.img
   ```

   6) Write the balenaOS image to your SD-CARD, USB key or NVME.
-We recommend using [Etcher][etcher].
+We recommend using <a href="https://etcher.balena.io">Etcher</a>.

 </details>
 <br>